10 Ways to Save Money So You Don’t Have to Move Back in With Your Parents

 Sure, a lot of us know how to save money on groceries, but what about everything else?

-Try digging up some extra cash with Paribus — a tool that gets you money back for your online purchases.
+Try digging up some extra cash with Capital One Shopping Price Protection — a tool that gets you money back for your online purchases.

 It’s free to sign up, and once you do, it will scan your email for any receipts.
 If it discovers you’ve purchased something from one of its monitored retailers, it will track the item’s price and help you get a refund when there’s a price drop.